 During glacial isotopic stages MIS 6, 4 and 3, Fynbos biome expansions are probably linked to the increased influence of the southern westerlies and austral-winter precipitation in southwestern Africa.
 Our pollen record also suggested that warm-cold or cold-warm transitions between isotopic stages and substages were punctuated by short increases in humidity.
 Increased variability of vegetation changes at millennial timescales ca. 100 ka was also documented and could be associated with previously-identified enhanced variability of the southeastern trade winds.

 Interglacial-glacial southern Africa biome dynamics were linked to atmospheric and oceanic dynamics resulting from changes in global ice volume and precession at orbital timescales.
 Atmospheric configurations with westerly winds shifted southwards relative to today have been suggested for other interglacials (Peeters et al., 2004) and are projected for the end of 21st-century under current global warming (Beal et al., 2011).
 This is likely to reduce austral-winter precipitation over southern Africa and favour expansions of the Nama-Karoo at the expense of the winter-rain fed Fynbos and Succulent-Karoo biomes.
-However, taking the current orbital configuration alone, the Nama-Karoo and Fn-LSav in southern Africa might naturally remain relatively reduced for several millennial ahead.
+However, taking the current orbital configuration alone, the Nama-Karoo and fine-leaved savanna in southern Africa might naturally remain relatively reduced for several millennial ahead.

 Acknowledgements

-We are grateful to Professor L. Scott for giving us access to the pollen reference collection at the University of the Free State, Bloemfontein, South Africa.
-We also thank Professor K. Gajewski and the African pollen database for complementary surface data.
+We would like to thank Professor H. Hooghiemstra and Dr. C. Miller for their helpful and constructive feedback.
+We are also grateful to Professor L. Scott for giving us access to the pollen reference collection at the University of the Free State, Bloemfontein, South Africa.
+Thanks to Professor K. Gajewski and the African Pollen Database for complementary terrestrial surface data.
 We acknowledge the Artemis program for support for radiocarbon dates at the Laboratoire de Mesure du Carbone 14.
 We thank Murielle Georget and Marie Hélène Castera for sample preparation and pollen extraction, Linda Rossignol for foraminifera preparation for 14C dating, Ludovic Devaux for help with the surface-sample dataset, and Will Banks for English proof reading.
 The marine core was retrieved during NAUSICAA oceanographic cruise (IMAGES II).
 This work was funded by the European Research Council Grant TRACSYMBOLS n°249587 http://tracsymbols.eu/.

 References